Nursing Practice (DNP)

 The Doctor of Nursing Practice – Post-Baccalaureate Psychiatric Mental Health Nurse Practitioner (PMHNP) option is an 81-credit-hour course of study designed to prepare psychiatric mental health nurse practitioners to provide expert knowledge and skills for promoting and facilitating optimal mental health across the lifespan.
 A 42-credit-hour post-doctoral certificate for Psychiatric Mental Health Nurse Practitioner is offered for students who have completed the Doctor of Nursing Practice degree but not the coursework required for certification and practice as a Psychiatric Mental Health Nurse Practitioner.

 Coursework is presented in an executive format including 20-23 clock hours per course on campus in Boiling Springs, N.C. each semester for student/faculty collaboration and presentations, clarification of theoretical content, and course requirements.
 The remainder of the semester includes online lectures, presentations, writing assignments, and interactive class discussions using GWU’s distance learning system.
-Students enrolled in the DNP Leadership Track acquire knowledge in nursing leadership theory, research, statistics, epidemiology, informatics, healthcare policy, economics, teaching and learning.
+Students enrolled in the DNP Post-MSN Track acquire knowledge in nursing leadership theory, research, statistics, epidemiology, informatics, healthcare policy, economics, teaching and learning.

 Students graduating with a DNP-FNP or PMHMP degree will have expanded opportunities within a variety of work environments.
 Specifically, the post-baccalaureate programs serve to: